Nicaragua: Culture

-El Güegüense, a drama, was the first literary work of post-Columbian Nicaragua and is regarded as one of Latin America's most distinctive colonial-era expressions and as Nicaragua's signature folkloric masterpiece combining music, dance, and theatre.
+El Güegüense, a drama, was the first literary work of post-Columbian Nicaragua and is regarded as one of Latin America's most distinctive colonial-era expressions and as Nicaragua's signature folkloric masterpiece combining music, dance, and theater.

 Nicaraguan culture has strong folklore, music and religious traditions, deeply influenced by European culture but also including Indigenous Nicaraguan sounds and flavors.
 Nicaraguan culture can further be defined in several distinct strands.
 The Pacific coast has strong folklore, music and religious traditions, deeply influenced by Iberian Peninsula Europeans.
 It was colonized by Spain and has a similar culture to other Spanish-speaking Latin American countries.
 The indigenous groups that historically inhabited the Pacific coast have largely been assimilated into the mestizo culture.

 The Caribbean coast of Nicaragua was once a British protectorate.
 English is still predominant in this region and spoken domestically along with Spanish and indigenous languages.
 Its culture is similar to that of Caribbean nations that were or are British possessions, such as Jamaica, Belize, the Cayman Islands, etc. Unlike on the west coast, the indigenous peoples of the Caribbean coast have maintained distinct identities, and some still speak their native languages as first languages.

 Music

 Nicaraguan women wearing the Mestizaje costume, which is a traditional costume worn to dance the Mestizaje dance.
 The costume demonstrates the indigenous influence upon Nicaraguan clothing.

 Nicaraguan music is a mixture of indigenous and Spanish influences.
 Musical instruments include the marimba and others common across Central America.
 The marimba of Nicaragua is played by a sitting performer holding the instrument on his knees.
 He is usually accompanied by a bass fiddle, guitar and guitarrilla (a small guitar like a mandolin).
 This music is played at social functions as a sort of background music.

 The marimba is made with hardwood plates placed over bamboo or metal tubes of varying lengths.
 It is played with two or four hammers.
 The Caribbean coast of Nicaragua is known for a lively, sensual form of dance music called Palo de Mayo which is popular throughout the country.
 It is especially loud and celebrated during the Palo de Mayo festival in May.
 The Garifuna community (Afro-Amerindian) is known for its popular music called Punta.

 Nicaragua has international influence in music.
-Bachata, Merengue, Salsa and Cumbia have gained prominence in cultural centres such as Managua, León and Granada.
+Bachata, Merengue, Salsa and Cumbia have gained prominence in cultural centers such as Managua, León and Granada.
 Cumbia dancing has grown popular with the introduction of Nicaraguan artists, including Gustavo Leyton, on Ometepe Island and in Managua.
 Salsa dancing has become extremely popular in Managua's nightclubs.
 With various influences, the form of salsa dancing varies in Nicaragua.
 New York style and Cuban Salsa (Salsa Casino) elements have gained popularity across the country.